moorepants/eme185/content/pages/syllabus.rst

   communicate engineering work to a variety of audiences
 - collaboratively develop and present technical materials via small meetings and formal public and private presentations
+- solve a real engineering problem specified by someone else

 These objectives will simultaneously satisfy the following ABET  Educational Student Outcomes for the Mechanical Engineering and Aeronautical Science and